ashwindcruz/perceptual-loss-style-transfer/README.md

 * [Enabling GPUs in the Container Runtime Ecosystem](https://devblogs.nvidia.com/gpu-containers-runtime/)

 ### Data
-To training and validation, I utilized the [COCO 2014](http://cocodataset.org/#download) datasets, as used by the authors in the paper.
+For training and validation, I utilized the [COCO 2014](http://cocodataset.org/#download) datasets, as used by the authors in the paper.
 You can obtain these datasets here:
 * [Training data](http://images.cocodataset.org/zips/train2014.zip)
 * [Validation data](http://images.cocodataset.org/zips/val2014.zip)

+Alternatively, you may also use your own training and validation set.
+Whichever you choose, simply change the appropriate paths in the [config.py](config.py) file.

 ## Usage
 <!---